 A greeny national park with the largest wooden foot suspension bridge in Japan, to look out a panoramic view, is a good place for a day hike or a picnic.

 Hoshida-Enchi Park 「ほしだ園地」,a national park is located in the east side of Osaka at the prefucture’s border with Nara.

 It is a good destination to enjoy a beautiful forest while viewing different kinds of landscapes and flowers on their walking paths.

 The walking path in Hoshida-Enchi is very easy on the feet, and you can just follow signs to get the destination.
 At some points along the path, there are alternative ways, but you don’t miss too much if you just follow the main path.

-After crossing the bridge, you can keep exploring the various paths around the park, or start the journey back home.
+After crossing the bridge, you can start the journey back home.
+In addition, you can keep exploring the various paths around the park.

 You can extend your trip to Iwafune Shrine.
 The Shrine houses a huge 12 meter high and 12 meter deep rock.
 Japanese mythology says that “Nigihayashi no Mikoto” (the grandson of the Sun Goddess).
 The shrine also has a rocky cave you can get in.

 Access : From either Osaka or Kyoto, take the Keihan main line to Hirakatashi, then switch to the Keihan Katano line to Kisaichi station.
 About 40-minute walk to the mouth of the park from Kisaichi station.